7 Types of Cybersecurity You Should Know

 Explore Different Types of Cybersecurity Careers for Bootcamp Graduates

 As companies struggle to keep up with cyber crime, they’ll continue to seek out and rely on professionals who specialize in many different types of cybersecurity.
-An intensive program like University of North Florida’s online Cybersecurity Bootcamp can equip students with the skills to get started in many types of cybersecurity careers.
+An intensive program like UNF’s online Cybersecurity Bootcamp can equip students with the skills to get started in many types of cybersecurity careers.

 The curriculum moves from foundations and security essentials to ways networks get attacked and ways to defend them.
 It culminates in a team project, with written and video documentation that professionals can include on their resumes.
 Discover how the cybersecurity program can help prepare you to protect businesses and society no matter the type of cybersecurity career you want to pursue.